Follow this link to skip to the main content

 The NLRB receives about 20,000 to 30,000 charges per year from employees, unions and employers covering a range of unfair labor practices described in Section 8 of the Act

-Each charge is investigated by Board agents, who gather evidence and may take affidavits from parties and witnesses.
-Their findings are evaluated by the Regional Director, and in certain novel or significant cases, by NLRB attorneys at the agency's Division of Advice in Washington DC.
-Typically, a decision is made about the merits of a charge within 7 to 12 weeks, although certain cases can take much longer.
+Each charge is investigated by Board agents who gather evidence and may take affidavits from parties and witnesses.
+Their findings are evaluated by the Regional Director, and in certain novel or significant cases, reviewed by NLRB attorneys at the Division of Advice in Washington DC.
+Typically, a decision is made about the merits of a charge within 7 to 14 weeks, although certain cases can take much longer.
 During this period, the majority of charges are settled by the parties, withdrawn by the charging party, or dismissed by the Regional Director.
 Click here for charts and data.

-The issuance of a complaint usually leads to a hearing before an NLRB Administrative Law Judge, although many cases are settled by agreement between the parties at this phase as well.
-After issuing a complaint, the NLRB becomes a representative for the charging party throughout settlement discussions and the Board process,.
+The issuance of a complaint leads to a hearing before an NLRB Administrative Law Judge (unless there is a settlement).
+After issuing a complaint, the NLRB becomes a representative for the charging party throughout settlement discussions and the Board process.
 Board attorneys help gather and prepare materials, and keep the parties apprised of case developments.

 Under its statute, the NLRB cannot assess penalties.
 The agency may seek make-whole remedies, such as reinstatement and backpay for discharged workers, and informational remedies, such as the posting of a notice by the employer promising to not violate the law.

 While the case proceeds through the Board process, the Regional Director may petition the appropriate U.S. District Court for temporary injunction orders to restore the status quo where rights have been violated, under Section 10(j) of the Act.
 The General Counsel must first approve the petition and the Board must authorize it.
 If granted by the Court, an injunction may, among other things, require a party to return to bargaining, or reinstate unlawfully discharged employees, or stop the unlawful subcontracting of union jobs.
-Click here to see a list of 10(j) injunction activity.
+Click here to see a list of 10(j) injunction activity, and see a map of 10(j) activity here

 Significant cases may be presented for General Counsel review even where the recommendation is to uphold the Regional determination.
 The Office may also remand cases to the regions for further investigation where necessary.
 Because such decisions are not reviewable in court, there is no further recourse for parties who believe that a charge has been unfairly dismissed.